austineamonn/SummerResearch2024/README.md

 This folder contains all the graphs produced by data_analysis.

 ### [Dataset](data_generation/Dataset.csv)
 Synthetic dataset.
 The file here contains 25,000 'students', but you can generate as much data as you need using the data generation functions.
+Note that all the other files were created using a 100,000 length dataset.

+Note: data category column is explained in the splitting the data section of data preprocessing.

 <p align="center">
   <img src="/graphics/canva_generated_graphs/data_construction.png" width="1080" title="Data Column Details" alt="A chart giving the details of each data column">